paulbastian/draft-bastian-jose-pkdh/draft-bastian-jose-pkdh.md

 The draft uses "JSON Web Signature", "JOSE Header", "JWS Signature", "JWS Signing Input" as defined by {{RFC7515}}.

 **Producer**:
-: The party that performs the DH-KA first, derives the MAC key via a KDF, constructs the JOSE Header and JWS Payload, and computes the JWS Signature.
+: The party that performs the DH-KA first, derives the MAC key via a KDF, constructs the JOSE Header and JWS Payload, and computes the JWS Signature value.

 **Recipient**:
 : The party that performs the DH-KA second, derives the MAC key via information in the JWS, and validates the JWS using the MAC key according to {{RFC7515}}.